LAK MUANG

-The Lak Muang or City Pillar is situated on the city island in the Historical Park
+The Lak Mueang or City Pillar is situated on the city island in the Historical Park shrine

-shrine dedicated to one of the city's tutelary spirits, the Black Lord of Holy Victory (Phra
+dedicated to one of the city's tutelary spirits, the Black Lord of Holy Victory (Phra Kan

-Kan Chai Sri) [1].
-The Lak Muang shrine here is a post-Ayutthaya era construction.
+Chai Sri) [1].
+The Lak Mueang shrine here is a post-Ayutthaya era construction and built

-The city pillar is believed to be the abode of the Phra Lak Muang, one of the guardian
+The city pillar is believed to be the abode of the Phra Lak Mueang, one of the guardian

 spirits of the city, but besides housing the spirits of the city deities, it also served political